May 21, 2026

 It's worth mentioning that, as someone with bad credit, you'll need to make the bank understand that you're a trustworthy person — despite what your credit score indicates.
 Your best bet may be with local credit unions, perhaps one that you've built a relationship with, to whom you can explain your new situation and flex your banking history.

-If you'd rather go the direction of a bank or online lender, here are a few to consider.
+If you'd rather go with a bank or online lender, here are a few to consider.

 Upstart